axonasif/dotsh/README.md

 **Note:** This is optimized for Gitpod and will not work elsewhere.
 Use [run-gp](https://github.com/gitpod-io/run-gp) if you want to run a Gitpod workspace locally.

 Official issue: https://github.com/gitpod-io/gitpod/issues/7671.
-I've made a proposal there for a native implementation.
+A proposal will be made there for a native implementation.

 ## Tmux integration